ldvhaase/pythonAPI/README.md

 # pythonAPI

-API built with FastAPI and Python
+CRUD API built with FastAPI and Python

+To start server:
+uvicorn main:app --reload